enzeyi/enzeyi/README.md

 •2X Missions Coordinator at an organization called NUSETA (2022-PRESENT)

-•Software Developer (Python & JavaScript)
+•Software Developer (MERN Stack)

 •Third-year Psychology Student at Moi University in Eldoret, Kenya, expecting graduation in 2025

 •Aspiring MBA Student, Product Manager, and business executive in the technology world.

-•A Lover of Business, Technology, Neuroscience & Humanity
+•A Lover of Business, Technology, Mentorship & Humanity

 •Protagonist ENFJ-A Personality Type.
 (Extraverted, Intuitive, Feeling, Judging, and Assertive) Sometimes a perfectionist :(